Grants and Student Loans

 Any sum of money paid by the student to Metropolitan Learning Institute in excess of that owed to the school will be refunded within 30 days of any withdrawal upon receipt of written notice from said student.
 If such written notification is not forthcoming, the sum will be refunded within 30 days of the date of dismissal of the student by Metropolitan Learning Institute or 30 days after a determination of withdrawal is made by the school.

-Metropolitan Learning Institute offers several 1500 and one 750-hour programs to students.
+Metropolitan Learning Institute offers several 1500 hour and three short term programs to students.
 A student who cancels the enrollment agreement within seven (7) calendar days of signing receives all monies paid (except for the non-refundable registration fee).Thereafter, a student assumes financial liability for:

 - 1. The non-refundable registration fee, and